jedjoud10/jedjoud10.github.io/content/blog/unity_ecs_2025.md

 Up until recently, I have chosen not to mess with Unity ECS due to its sheer complexity (and often talked about *over*-complexity compared to something like ``flecs``) and poor documentation / poor usage in the community.
 This changed a few days ago when we decided to start writing a new game using ECS to try to get a feel for the technology and see if using it in our other projects could deem doable and worthwhile.
-Here is the list of the nuances / pitholes, and pros that we feel should be more discussed about before doing what we did (heading completely blind without looking anything up before hand)
+Here is the list of the nuances / pitholes the we encountered during the progress (heading completely blind without looking anything up beforehand)

-# Pros
-- Easy to create "entity" like behaviour without worrying about what should be inherited and what should be composited; everything *will* be composited
-- Umm.... it's.... it's le ECS.... hehehehehe

-# Cons
+# Baking System Order
-## Pit Holes
 - ``ISystem`` and ``SystemBase`` ``OnCreate`` executes even before some baked entities get created in the world.
 Meaning that if you want to fetch a baked singleton component in one of your sub-scenes you need to do something like *this*:
 ```cs
 public partial struct System: ISystem {